-If the monster catches you, it does Bad Stuff to you, as described on its card.
-This may vary from losing an item, to losing one or more levels, to Death.
+If you fail to Run Away from a monster, it does Bad Stuff to you, as described on its card.
+This may vary from losing an Item, to losing one or more levels, to Death (see below).

 If you are fleeing from multiple monsters, you roll separately to escape each one, in any order you choose, and suffer Bad Stuff from each one that catches you as soon as it catches you.